will-quast/facebook-plugin/README.md

 facebook-plugin
 ===============

-A *simpler* PhoneGap/Cordova plugin to access the native Facebook SDK on IOS and Android.
+A *simpler* [Apache Cordova](http://incubator.apache.org/cordova/) (aka [PhoneGap](http://phonegap.com/)) plugin to access the native Facebook SDK on [iOS](http://developers.facebook.com/docs/reference/iossdk/) and [Android](http://developers.facebook.com/docs/reference/androidsdk/).
-This plugin is different the official plugin at [phonegap-plugin-facebook-connect](https://github.com/davejohnson/phonegap-plugin-facebook-connect) in they it strives to be simpler, smaller and easier to debug.
+This plugin is different from the official plugin at [phonegap-plugin-facebook-connect](https://github.com/davejohnson/phonegap-plugin-facebook-connect) in that it strives to be simpler, smaller and easier to debug.
 The official plugin uses a patched version of the facebook-js-sdk with hooks to make native SDK calls where necessary.
-This approach lead to a very large memory footprint in javascript (due to the size of facebook-js-sdk) and adds unnecessary complexity to development.
-This is ideal for apps that do not make use of XFBML and Social Plugins.
+This approach leads to a very large memory footprint in javascript (this is a performance issue) and adds unnecessary complexity to development.
+This plugin is ideal for Cordova apps that need to take advantage of the Facebook SDK (Authentication, Graph API, Dialogs), but do not plan to make use of facebook-js-sdk's features like XFBML and Social Plugins.

 Facebook-plugin exposes to the developer as JavaScript, the native Facebook SDK methods:
 * login